List of Lucifer characters: Vincent Le Mec

 Portrayed by Rob Benedict, Vincent Le Mec is a French mercenary who appears in seasons 5 and 6.

 In season 5, Vincent and his men are hired by the archangel Michael to recover Amenadiel's necklace, the third piece of the Flaming Sword.
 Vincent kidnaps Detective Dan Espinoza and, on the orders of Michael, murders Dan as he attempts to escape.
 An enraged Lucifer and Maze subsequently hunt down Vincent and slaughter his men.
 Taking on his Devil face, Lucifer whispers something into Vincent's ear, causing him to collapse to his knees in terror as Lucifer and Maze walk away.

-In season 6, it's revealed that Vincent was imprisoned for life for Dan's murder.
+In season 6, it is revealed that Vincent was imprisoned for life for Dan's murder.
 Dan's ghost comes to the conclusion that Vincent is the key to resolving his guilt and getting into Heaven and he visits Vincent in prison just before the chaos caused by the angels allows Vincent to escape.
 Vincent robs a convenience store and prepares to possibly kill the clerk Josh and while trying to stop him, Dan accidentally possesses Vincent's body and he can't figure out how to get back out even with Lucifer's help.
 Taking advantage of having physical form again, Dan talks to his daughter Trixie and expresses his regret over not being the father that she deserves.
 After Trixie expresses her love and admiration for Dan and reassures him that he was a great father, Dan's soul rises into Heaven, leaving Vincent with control of his body back and full memories of everything that Dan did while possessing him.